LGBTQ-affirming religious groups: Sikhism

-While not a denomination, the organization Sarbat is a mixture of both practicing and non-practicing Sikhs with a focus on LGBTQ rights.
-The core ethics of the group include the concept of Seva (selfless service), treating others with equality and respect, acknowledgement of the five fundamental human qualities Gurus extensively advocated of Sat (truth), Daya (compassion), Santokh (contentment), Nimrata (humility), and Pyaar (love), and confidentiality and discretion.

 Eastern and Southeast Asian religions

 Chinese folk religion

 Tu'er Shen, also known as the Rabbit God, is a gay Chinese deity.
 In 2006, Lu Wei-ming founded a temple for Tu'er Shen and Taoist worship in Yonghe District in the New Taipei City in Taiwan.
 About 9,000 pilgrims visit the temple each year praying for a suitable (same-sex) partner.
 The Wei-ming temple also performs love ceremonies for gay couples.
 It is the world's only religious shrine for homosexuals.

 Confucianism

-Homosexuality is not mentioned in the Analects of Confucius.
+Homosexuality is not explicitly addressed in the Analects of Confucius.
+Modern Confucian perspectives on same-sex relationships vary that some scholars argue about Confucian values: care, relationships, and personal cultivation.
+However, others still adhere to the traditional Confucian family ideals and strict gender roles.
+This challenges Confucianism to accept same-sex marriage because some still focus on the reproduction of humanity and hierarchical social structures.

+Central concept in Confucian s filial conduct (xiào), which emphasizes family responsibility, obedience, and the continuation of the family line and caring for aging parents.
+Due to this expectation of family role, they are expected to marry and have children, supporting heterosexual relationships.
+LGBTQ+ individuals are strongly pressured by the Confucian community in supporting LGBTQ+ identities and hard to follow traditional family roles.
+Confucianism prioritizing social harmony and hierarchy suggests that maintaining stability is important, forming an unsupportive community within Confucian.